East Bengal's ISL move will be a win-win for both parties | Goal.com

 The club, who parted ways with their former investors Quess Corp, needed an investor on board in order to back their ISL move and once that deal started to materialize, it was only a matter of getting the nod of the league's top brass.

 And for ISL, the move makes perfect sense.
-The only attributes that the six-year-old league lacked were 'legacy' and the noise of an intense derby rivalry and within a few month's time, they have a chance of filling up both those meters.
+The only attributes that the six-year-old league really needed were 'legacy' and the noise of an intense derby rivalry and within a few month's time, they have a chance of filling up both those meters.

 First, ATK struck a deal with Mohun Bagan to form an entity named ATK Mohun Bagan which will take part in ISL.
-Months later, they are now letting in their arch-rivals and the co-participants of the biggest football derby in India which instantly increases viewership and attracts a lot more interest from around the world.
+Months later, they could be letting in their arch-rivals and the co-participants of the biggest football derby in India which will instantly increase viewership and attract a lot more interest from around the world.
 There will be a big crowd at the stadiums on matchdays (if and when the Covid-19 restrictions are taken off) and there will be huge engagement both on social media and in front of television sets, keeping the discussions on ISL and the rivalries alive.

 For East Bengal, the sheer number of people who have talked about the club's desire to move into ISL says volumes about the kind of opportunity that has presented itself.
 ISL has set high standards in recent years in terms of how clubs are required to operate and the Red and Golds, as a club, should function in a better manner due to the demand to be unapologetically professional.
 Then there is also the pride of playing in the top division, which is huge for a century-old club like East Bengal.